- Navigation - Moving through websites to reach target data

 - Locate the HTML elements that contain each search result data

-- Parse the HTML content of each search results to collect the URLs of each product page
+- Parse the HTML content of each search results to collect all listing URLs found on that page

 - Locate the HTML elements that contain the desired product data